PGI High-performance Compilers and Tools for Microsoft Windows

 PGI Accelerator Compilers and CUDA Fortran

-Programmers can use PGI Accelerator compilers to accelerate applications on x64+accelerator platforms by adding OpenACC compiler directives to existing high-level standard-compliant Fortran, C and C++ programs and then recompiling with appropriate compiler options.
+Programmers can use PGI Accelerator compilers to accelerate applications on x64+accelerator platforms by adding OpenACC compiler directives to existing high-level standard-compliant Fortran and C programs and then recompiling with appropriate compiler options.
 A Fortran analog to NVIDIA's CUDA C, CUDA Fortran includes a Fortran 2003 compiler and tool chain for programming NVIDIA GPU accelerators using Fortran.

-The PGPROF® profiler is an interactive OpenMP thread-parallel and MS-MPI process parallel performance analysis tool.
-PGPROF can also profile code containing OpenACC directives and CUDA Fortran code.
-Use PGPROF to quickly determine where execution time is spent and to identify which functions were called and how often.
-PGPROF supports function-level, line-level and assembly-level profiling.
-The PGPROF GUI displays information in intuitive easy-to-use formats such as histograms, bar charts, percentages, counts or seconds.
-MPI capabilities include the ability to quickly analyze Sends, Receives and other MPI communication.
-Execution time in multi-threaded regions is also readily accessible.
-PGPROF offers a combined view showing both GPU and x64 host performance for OpenACC and CUDA Fortran applications.
+The PGPROF® profiler is an interactive OpenMP thread-parallel performance analysis tool.
+PGPROF can profile code containing OpenACC directives and CUDA Fortran code.
+Use PGPROF to quickly determine where execution time is spent and to identify which functions were called and along which call-path.
+The PGPROF GUI displays a combined view showing both GPU and x64 host performance for OpenACC and CUDA Fortran applications.
 On GPUs, PGPROF reports performance critical information including initialization, data transfer and kernel execution times.

 PGI Products for Windows